IT Governance Consulting Services In BostonRead more

 Yahoo claims the stolen passwords were encrypted, but the huge number of them, plus the fact that any determined and resourceful hacker can de-crypt such passwords with “cracking” software doesn’t really impart any measure of assurance.
 Security experts are recommending that anyone using login data online should use a second layer of authentication to their accounts (two-factor authentication), and routinely change their passwords And of course, Yahoo itself is advising users to change their passwords and security questions.

 Need IT Assistance?

-If you’re not sure how to better encrypt your personal data, Radius Executive IT Solutions is the leader in providing cybersecurity and IT consulting in Boston and throughout New England.
+If you’re not sure how to better encrypt your personal data, Radius Executive IT Solutions is the leader in providing cybersecurity and IT consulting in Boston.
 Contact one of our expert IT staff at (978) 528-0110 or send us an email at email@example.com for more help with this issue.